 Sony A7R III versus Olympus E-M5 II

 The Sony Alpha A7R III and the Olympus OM-D E-M5 Mark II are two enthusiast cameras that were announced, respectively, in October 2017 and February 2015.
-Both the A7R III and the E-M5 II are mirrorless interchangeable lens cameras that are based on a full frame (A7R III) and a Four Thirds sensor.
+Both the A7R III and the E-M5 II are mirrorless interchangeable lens cameras that are based on a full frame (A7R III) and a Four Thirds (E-M5 II) sensor.
 The Sony has a resolution of 42.2 megapixel, whereas the Olympus provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Sony A7R III and the Olympus E-M5 II are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the A7R III – represents 100 percent across all the size and weight measures).